Ndphuong-17/VIMMCQA_PLMS/README.md

-# VIMMCQA-PLMS
+# VIMMCQA-PLMS Model Training, Validation, and Testing

-VIMMCQA-plms is a project for Vietnamese medical multiple-choice question answering using transformer models.
+This script allows you to run training, validation, or testing for the VIMMCQA model, a multiple-choice question-answering model tailored for the Vietnamese medical context.
+The script is highly configurable with several arguments to fine-tune the model training process and manage different tasks.

-## Description
+## Usage

-This script trains, validates, and tests a model for answering Vietnamese medical multiple-choice questions.

-## Installation
+### Installation

 1. Clone the repository:
    ```cmd